Editing & QA

 This service can involve proof-reading a PDF generated from the source file.
 In this case, we use Adobe Acrobat Professional to annotate the file and indicate corrections.
 However, in this case the graphic designer or desktop publisher must transfer the changes to the source file – a long and costly process, with the inherent risk of misinterpretation.

 Alphadoc can now edit Adobe InDesign/InCopy source files.
 This streamlines the process by avoiding the transfer of corrections from the annotated PDF by the graphic designer or desktop publisher.
+Collaborative authoring is now also possible in Adobe CC.

 We have all experienced that “Oh, no!” moment when you receive the printed document and only then notice the errors that remain in the text.
 Spare yourself this agony!